 - It's OK to firmly say only candidates with the requirements listed will be considered

-- Provide an example of what a typical work day or work week will look like; this helps make the exception clearer to potential applicants about the realities of the role
+- Provide an example of what a typical work day or work week will look like; this helps make the expectation more clear to potential applicants about the realities of the role

 Obvious, we know, but that doesn't mean it's not highly effective.
 If you're about to hit "post" on a position that notoriously gets a ton of applicants, consider including a deadline for applying as well as an internal schedule for the full process.
 A smart HR system that not only includes ATS, but also an automated workflow management system, will keep the process moving and avoid getting bogged down with procrastination.
 When you pair that system with your HR team's know-how, it's an absolute leap toward higher efficiency and candidate evaluation.